LabKey/labkey-ui-components/README.md

 * edit files
 * wait for recompile trigged by the `watch` to happen
 * ``cp -r dist /path/to/my_app/node_modules/\@glass/navigation``

+#### Feature branch package versioning

+When updates are made to any @glass npm package, the version number updates will follow [SemVer](https://semver.org/).
+The next version you go to for a package should be based on the following guidelines:
+1. Am I fixing a bug but not adding anything new - use the next patch version
+1. Am I adding something new, but not changing anything that already existed - user the next minor version
+1. Am I breaking something existing because of my changes - use the next major version

+With that in mind, we want to make use of “alpha” versioning while a feature / story is being developed and only go to that next “release” version right before feature branch on glass-components is ready to merge back to master.

+Steps for package version numbering during feature branch development:
+1. Create your feature branch off of master, i.e. fb_feature_1, and add your changes.
+1. When you are ready to push an alpha version up to Artifactory so you can test it in your application and on TeamCity, update the `package.json` version for that package.
+Ex. if adding a new feature and the current version is `0.1.0`, you would use `0.2.0-fb-feature-1.1`.
+1. If you make further edits to your feature branch and need to push new alpha versions, you would just bump the last digit in your package version number (i.e. `0.2.0-fb-feature-1.2`, `0.2.0-fb-feature-1.3`, etc.).
+1. Once your feature branch is complete and ready to merge, you do one more package version update to what will be the "release" version (i.e. `0.2.0` in this scenario) and then build/publish and complete the merge.
+Don't forget to update the release notes in your package's `README.md` file for this version number.
+And don't forget to update your application package.json for this new version number (if that applies).
+1. Once merged and the "release" version has been pushed to Artifactory, you can then go to Artifactory and delete your alpha versions of that package for this feature branch.

 ### Documentation